Abdelrhman-Sayed70/Competitive_Programming/Let's Code/Math & Number Theroyy/GCD & LCM/Max-Min GCD of any Sequence/README.md

-# Max GCD of any Sequence
+# Max-Min GCD of any Sequence

 ## Description
 Given an array of size n, get the max and min gcd of any sub-sequence of the array